 Avoid Confrontation At All Costs

-This should go without saying, but given how often we hear stories about people being removed from planes, I’ll say it anyway.
+This should go without saying, but given how often we hear stories about people being removed from planes, and given the story that recently went viral, I guess it needs to be said.
 At 35,000 feet and in a post-9/11 world, you should never:

 - Do anything that would provoke another passenger to take physical or verbal action against you